waseemtannous/Subtitles/README.md

 - `python-dotenv` for environment variables.
 - `ffmpeg` for video editing and burning subtitles to video.

+`.srt` is a widely used file format for subtitles.

 ## Whisper

 Whisper is a speech recognition library by OpenAI.
 It transcribes audio to text.
 It has multiple models with different sizes and accuracies.